Tips for parenting clingy “velcro” children.

 I have also learned a few things along the way, that have helped me to encourage my children’s growing confidence:

-- Building emotional intelligence – teaching kids how to express their emotions with words, so that others understand what they are feeling – can make a big difference.
+Building emotional intelligence – teaching kids how to express their emotions with words, so that others understand what they are feeling – can make a big difference.
 I can help in the moment, as well as providing the necessary vocabulary to discuss an incident later on at home.
 Picture books that address separation anxiety can also help.

-- Stay calm.
-A clingy child is usually feeling some level of stress, and the last thing they need is your stress added to their own.
+Stay calm.
+A clingy child is usually feeling some level of stress.
+The last thing they need is your stress added to their own.

-What is your best advice for parenting a “velcro” child?
+What is your best advice for parenting a clingy “velcro” child?